Blogging from the Git Merge Conference at MACBA in Barcelona

 After lunch we get a very interesting talk from Stephen Hathaway.
 His design team is using Git to version artifacts.
 It seems that them versioning their artifacts have changed the way they think.
 Stephen have truly but an unlikely crowd to working the right way.
 Afterwards I had lovely discussions with Stephen.
 I truly look forward to seeing him give another talk in a few years.
 It will probably be called something like “We finally did it, graphical designers solved their workflow”.

 I can feel myself getting a little jaded from the conference track, and drift out in the halls.
 There I meet fellow Gitters, and talk about big and small things Git.
 When I go back into the conference hall, I see a familiar face and slide on the big screen.
-It’s Andrey, my former colleague at Praqma, who’s now travelling the world as an IT-consultant.
+It’s Andrey, my former colleague at Eficode Praqma, who’s now traveling the world as an IT-consultant.

 He still knows about how software should be made, and what better story to illustrate than our very own, Continuous Delivery Storyline.